Does Medical Marijuana Hold Promise for Dementia Patients?

 Medical Marijuana Provides Hope to Dementia Researchers and Patients

-Worldwide, people are living with the difficult reality of a dementia or Alzheimer’s diagnosis.
-It is painful to watch a family member become confused and agitated.
-You see the fear in their eyes when it begins to dawn on them that something has gone terribly wrong.
 200,000 Americans under the age of 65 are living with younger-onset Alzheimer’s and more than 6 million live with Alzheimer’s.
 By the year 2050, that statistic is expected to rise to 13 million afflicted.
 1 out of every 3 seniors dies of Alzheimer’s or dementia, killing more people than breast or prostate cancer combined.

 Is Marijuana the Effective and Humane Solution to Dealing with Dementia?

-Research on the prevention of neurological decline is readily available, but how do you help people after Alzheimer’s disease and dementia have been diagnosed?
-Currently, medical researchers are working to determine whether or not medical marijuana might be a good fit for people living with dementia or Alzheimer’s.
-What they are discovering provides hope that marijuana could be the alternative to the administration of psychotropic medications.
+Currently, medical researchers are working to determine whether or not medical marijuana might be a solution.
+What they are discovering provides hope that marijuana could be an alternative to the administration of psychotropic medications.

 The Science of Degenerative Brain Disease: